 Much of the script fails to make sense.
 Or more accurately it leaves loose ends everywhere – we never learn why the Sleepers were created as Akbani half-breeds, what Hudgens was trying to create with his experiments or why the Sleeper zombies were activated.
 Uwe Boll purportedly had to go back and add material – like the introductory title card – to explain what was going on.
 The element of Abkani occultism that the film starts out talking about quickly drops by the wayside and Alone in the Dark becomes no more than another variant on Aliens (1986) with soldiers and creatures hunting one another through a complex.
 The film arrives at a downbeat social apocalypse twist ending that has been copied outright from Resident Evil (2002).

 On the other hand, to give Boll his credit, Alone in the Dark is not a truly bad film.
 Indeed, I am not entirely convinced that Uwe Boll is the abysmal director that people keep insisting.
 His films have a technical competence and clearly Alone in the Dark is operating on something akin to an A- budget – Boll has assembled some reasonably impressive CGI creature effects and a massively-scaled outlay of military firepower and buzzing helicopters, none of which comes cheaply.
 The film picks up and compensates for its seemingly unplotted first half once it gets down into the goldmine.
 There it starts to approximate the nature of a videogame with various traps and creatures constantly popping out.
-There are certainly far worse directors out there than Uwe Boll – Michael Bay or Renny Harlin, for instance.
-You could put Uwe Boll on an equal rung with other B-budget directors in the genre/action field such as Richard Pepin, Philip Roth and John Eyres – indeed, Boll’s films are a good deal more technically competent and better budgeted than any of these directors’ films are.
+There are certainly far worse directors out there than Uwe Boll – you could put Uwe Boll on an equal rung with other B-budget directors in the genre/action field such as Richard Pepin, Philip Roth and John Eyres.
+Indeed, Boll’s films are a good deal more technically competent and better budgeted than any of these directors’ films are.

 Amidst the cast, Christian Slater seems to be trying to patch together a career that once touted him as a major star name a decade ago.
 Slater is clearly no longer in A-list territory, nevertheless proves a reliable trooper.
 On the other hand, Tara Reid is absurdly miscast as an archaeologist, not to mention has an incredibly silly love scene that only draws attention to the fact that she remains clothed throughout.
 Stephen Dorff at least gets into the show with a good hard-headed performance.